mrclapham/canvas_libs/README.md

 In addition it has three add-on libraries p5.dom, p5.sound and p5.gibber which provide access to webcams, video, audio sythesis and music sequencing capabilites.

 Unlike the other libraries showcased there is less of a DOM approach and more aof a raw canvas approach to image creation. calling the 'background' method within the 'draw' method floods the canvas with a specified colour and clearing all previously drawn elements in the process.
 Not calling the 'background' method allows the image to build up - frame by frame.
 Setting an alpha value on the background (or indeed any drawn element) has the effect of building the image up in translucent layers.
 It means it's down to you to create your own interactivity and map your on-screen elements.
-That said it reamins a powerful and versitile library, particularly if you wish to create generative art.
+It also, currently, lacks a direct method to create gradient fills (although, you have access to the underlying canvas context).
+That said it reamins a powerful and versitile library and fun to use, particularly if you wish to create generative art.

 ###D3
 [http://d3js.org/](http://d3js.org/)